 If you have been charged with criminal homicide in Texas, you are facing perhaps the worst circumstances of your life.
 But don’t lose hope.
-The experienced criminal defense lawyers at Contact Cofer & Connelly, PLLC are in your corner.
+The experienced Austin homicide attorneys at Cofer & Connelly, PLLC are in your corner.
 We will clarify your rights and possible defenses.

 Homicide in Texas

 In Texas, the law specifies four types of criminal homicide that range in severity from a first-degree felony to a state jail felony, depending on the facts of the case and how the death happened.
 The most severe type of homicide is called capital murder, meaning that the accused may potentially face the death penalty or a life sentence in prison if convicted as charged.
 Other murders can be charged as a felony of the first or second degree with the potential for two to 99 years in prison upon conviction.

 Two lesser homicide charges, manslaughter and criminally negligent homicide, are also available to prosecutors in cases with no intent to cause death or serious injury.
 The difference between them centers on whether the accused was reckless or merely extremely negligent in causing the death.

 No matter the type of criminal homicide case, the charges are serious and call for the best possible defense.
 Anyone charged under Texas criminal homicide laws needs a skilled and experienced Austin, Texas, criminal defense attorney on their side.
 While the law entitles every felony defendant to an appointed public defender, the truth is that the public defender is unlikely to care about your case and meet the charges with an independent investigation and vigorous defense like a skilled criminal defense lawyer will.